aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

   * - 8
     - Less than or equal to.

-Check out which recipes you can find within a certain range of sodium, for example:
+Check out using our `demo <https://github.com/aiven/demo-opensearch-python>`__ which recipes you can find within a certain range of sodium, for example:

 ::